Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Background Theory

+The algorithm-level approach improves the bias against the majority class by making modifications to the algorithm.
+For example, \citet{he2020spatio} proposed a spatio-temporal multiscale neural network and adopted the focal loss as the loss function to address the data imbalance problem.
+A data-driven framework for rotating machinery diagnosis was proposed in \cite{xu2020imbalanced} and the imbalanced operating condition was effectively diagnosed via cost-sensitive learning.
+However, algorithm-level approaches often require a deep understanding of the task in order to select the appropriate algorithm.

+NBM methods train the model using only normal data and use the residuals between the measured and model signals as indicators of a possible fault \cite{tautz2017using}.
+For example, \citet{wei2019wind} designed an NBM method using optimized relevance vector machine regression to predict wind turbine electric pitch system failures using SCADA information.
+In order to detect wind turbine generator faults, normal behavior models were proposed in \cite{bi2017detection} based on performance curves.
+Although NBM methods are capable of coping with the data imbalance problem, a limitation of the NBM methods is their inability to diagnose multiple classes of faults.

-In this paper, we propose, for the first time, a contrastive feature learning method enabled by hard sample mining that can well diagnose time-overlapping hard samples in wind turbine pitch systems.
+In this paper, we innovatively propose a supervised contrastive learning method enabled by a hard sample mining framework for wind turbine pitch system fault diagnosis, which successfully solves the hard sample problem of difficulty in distinguishing between multiple health conditions.